What's New:

 For more information on this decade in fashion history, check out our list of books and reviews at Recommended Reading.
+Also please visit our Links page.

-Sheiks and Shebas - Women's Fashions of the 1920s
+Women's Vintage Fashions of the 1920s

-Common Designs
+Common Designs in Vintage Clothing

 • Layered suit-styled jacket, blouse, skirt sets in softer, sometimes knit materials